mfoltz/Bloodcraft/README.md

 - `.party leave`
   - Leaves party if in one.
   - Shortcut: *.party drop*
+- `.party reset`
+  - Removes a player from all parties they are in and disbands any party they own.
+  - Shortcut: *.party r*

 ### Prestige Commands
 - `.prestige self [PrestigeType]`